Harry Green (footballer, born 1860)

 Harold Green (19 January 1860 – May 1900) was an English footballer who played at both right and left full-back.

 Career

 Green was born in West Bromwich.
 He played for George Salter's Works before joining West Bromwich Albion.
-He played in three successive FA Cup Finals for Albion, picking up runners-up medals in 1886 and 1887 and a winners medal in 1888 when Preston North End were defeated 2–1.
+He played in three successive FA Cup Finals for Albion, picking up runners-up medals in 1886 and 1887 and a winner's medal in 1888 when Preston North End were defeated 2–1.

 He made his league debut on 8 September 1888, at full-back for West Bromwich Albion in a 2–0 win against Stoke at the Victoria Ground, Stoke.
 He played nine of the "Throstles" 22 Football League matches and was part of a defence-line that achieved three clean-sheets whilst restricting the opposition to a single goal on one occasion.

 Harry Green was described as an excellent full-back, meaningful, sure-footed and one of the best of his era.